Overview of our Research

 The research projects in our group are focused on the overarching themes of atmospheric modeling and dynamics.
 Over the last few years (since 2018) we also started exploring machine learning concepts for the atmospheric sciences and a coupled lake-atmosphere weather-modeling project that focuses on the Great Lakes region (2019).
 Our group is highly interdisciplinary with diverse interests in atmospheric science, applied mathematics, computational science / scientific computing and data science.

-In particular, we explore new numerical methods and emerging non-hydrostatic and deep-atmosphere modeling approaches for the dynamical cores of atmospheric General Circulation Models (GCMs), advance weather and climate models at convection-permitting scales, analyze and compare existing dynamical cores (especially their behavior at the subgrid-scale), develop simpler atmospheric models and test cases for dynamical cores that get utilized in community-wide model intercomparison projects, analyze the interactions between Mesoscale Convective Systems (MCSs) and the global circulation in weather models, investigate stratospheric dynamics with a focus on the Quasi-Biennial Osciillation (QBO), the water vapor tape recorder, the Brewer-Dobson circulation and Sudden Stratospheric Warmings (SSWs), investigate the impact of volcanic eruption on the general circulation, and provide insight into physics-dynamics coupling issues in models.
+In particular, we (1) explore new numerical methods and emerging non-hydrostatic and deep-atmosphere modeling approaches for the dynamical cores of atmospheric General Circulation Models (GCMs), (2) advance weather and climate models at convection-permitting scales, (3) analyze and compare existing dynamical cores (especially their behavior at the subgrid-scale), (4) develop simpler atmospheric models and test cases for dynamical cores that get utilized in community-wide model intercomparison projects, (5) analyze the interactions between Mesoscale Convective Systems (MCSs) and the global circulation in weather models, (6) investigate stratospheric dynamics with a focus on the Quasi-Biennial Osciillation (QBO), the water vapor tape recorder, the Brewer-Dobson circulation and Sudden Stratospheric Warmings (SSWs), (7) investigate the impact of volcanic eruption on the general circulation, (8) provide insight into physics-dynamics coupling issues in models, (9) couple lake models for the Great Lakes to NOAA’s Unified Forecast System (UFS, and (10) develop the future-generation kilometer-scale modeling capability for NCAR’s Community Earth System Model (CESM) in collaboration with NCAR, Texas A&M University, and Sandia National Laboratories.
 In the past, we also designed cyber-infrastructure tools for the climate sciences, developed Adaptive Mesh Refinement and variable-resolution techniques for GCMs, and advanced tropical cyclone research.
 All of our research projects utilize parallel and high-performance computing architectures.

 Machine Learning Concepts for the Atmospheric Sciences